jleung40/4_p00_string-person/README.md

 ### Extra Features
 What are some features that are not essential to gameplay, but you would like to see (provided you have time after completing the necessary features.

-Longer words/phrases based on how many words you got correct.
+Harder words as you get more words correct.(random words from the guess file)

 #### Interface
 What will your game look like?